Cynthia Bailey’s Ex Peter Thomas Bashes Porsha Williams Over Kandi Burruss Claim

 “Lying motherf**ker’s????????????,” Peter captioned the video.

 While Peter didn’t name Porsha by name in the video, it would be clear to people who watched the previous season of the show that he was talking about Porsha.
-On the season 8 reunion show, Porsha claimed that Peter has and is continuing to cheat on Cynthia with his employees.
+On the Season 8 reunion show, Porsha claimed that Peter has and is continuing to cheat on Cynthia with his employees.

 “It’s all over the internet about Peter and his women!
 Honey, besides the internet it’s all over Atlanta!
 Girl, welcome to any girl that’s over 19 years old.
 I don’t have to go on the internet to find out about your husband.
 But if you want to go there, we can.
 Find out how your waitresses are getting paid.
 Okay?
 And it’s full of penis.”